-Fall means everything Pumpkin Spice at Canada’s favourite coffee shop, Tim Hortons.
-There’s no better way to spend a Fall day than by grabbing a hot beverage and heading down to the Niagara Falls to capture the view.
+At Tim Hortons, Canada’s favourite coffee shop, autumn means everything Pumpkin Spice.
+There isn’t a better way to spend a fall day than to grab a hot beverage and travel to Niagara Falls to take pictures.

 Check out all the Wineries of Niagara-on-the-Lake.

-Niagara Falls Hotel rates dip dramatically after Labour Day, and will continue to drop as the Fall goes on (with the exception of Holiday weekends).
-Even on the weekends, the rates are generally 50% off what they normally would be during a weekday in the Summer.
+Hotel prices in Niagara Falls decrease considerably after Labor Day and will continue to fall as the season progresses (with the exception of Holiday weekends).
+Even on weekends, rates are often half of what they would be on a weekday in the summer.